jkd2021/YOLOv5-with-Lane-Detection/README.md

 # Object and lane detection with yolov5 Model

 This repository **"Object and lane detection with yolov5 Model"** is based on the open-source yolov5 model, and the function of lane detection is developed by some digital image processing methods, especially the Hough transformation.  **The yolov5 code, mostly references to ultralytics's repository (thanks to
 Ultralytics) https://github.com/ultralytics/yolov5 , but a small part of it is my own adjustment, and are subject to modification or deletion without notice.
-Use at your own risk.**
+Use at your own risk.
+(This repository is suitable for a detection on the video/image from car DVR device, or street driving video.
+Please be aware of it, that the detection works well only if the scenario is regular and straight like the underlying examples.)**

 ## Sample running of this integrated detection